NewsAppsUMD/rathore-finalproj-baddocs/README.md

 - [ ] Run tesseract on the images, saving the output in the text directory
 - [ ] Stitch together the text files from each PDF into a single file

-#### 2024-04-24

-Khushboo's repository is straight vibin.
-So far, I have cleaned some of the data up and gotten it ready for actual analysis and being able to use it as a flask site.
-Next steps include: adding the case number and license number into the updated database,